 Want a free checklist to help you get the most out of aftercare?
 Click the button below and send it to your partner too!

-“Aftercare refers to the attention given to a sub at the end of a scene.
+“BDSM aftercare refers to the attention given to a sub at the end of a scene.
 It often includes the Dom utilizing various pampering techniques on the sub in an effort to provide comfort after having an intense experience that can leave them in a vulnerable state.”

 Intense pleasure or pain can cause a strong “high”, and when emotions and endorphins come crashing down subdrop can occur.
 Here is the meaning of subdrop:

 “Subdrop is an experience with similar characteristics of depression that occurs after an intense BDSM scene.
 It is caused by adrenaline and endorphin crashes.”

 So as you can see from these definitions, proper BDSM aftercare helps prevent subdrop, so you don’t have to worry about dealing with sub drop aftercare.
 This way, the Dom and sub can slowly get back in touch with reality.

 Now let’s get into my 10 BDSM aftercare ideas.

 Covering the sub is one of the simplest things a Dominant forgets to do when it comes to aftercare for subs, so it’s critical to remember when creating a scene strategy.
 During a scene, a submissive’s body temperature usually increases and afterwards it drops, making the sub cold and uncomfortable.
 Before a Dom relaxes, they should cover up the sub with a blanket.

 If the sub was completely naked, they are also probably feeling exposed and vulnerable, and this simple act can help them feel at ease.
 Plus, after a very intense session, a sub is usually too exhausted to cover themselves up.